giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2022-Lab-4/README.md

    <img src="imgs/todo_1.gif" />

 2. Type your first name, last name and age and save them in the localStorage by clicking the `Save & display` button.
 Subsequently, remove the last name from localStorage and display the change using the `Remove last name` button.
-Now, clear the localStorage and display the changes using the `Clear local storage` button. **Hints.** storage [removeitem](https://www.w3schools.com/jsref/met_storage_removeitem.asp), [clear](https://www.w3schools.com/JSREF/met_storage_clear.asp), [replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace). __All the special details are shown in the animation below__:
+Now, clear the localStorage and display the changes using the `Clear local storage` button. **Hints.** [removeitem](https://www.w3schools.com/jsref/met_storage_removeitem.asp), [clear](https://www.w3schools.com/JSREF/met_storage_clear.asp), and [replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace). __All the special details are shown in the animation below__:

    <img src="imgs/todo_2.gif" />